hariclerry/met-nextjs-app/README.md

 ### Improvements

-- Use debounce for search input to reduce API calls.
+- Use debounce for search input to reduce API calls or add search button for user to click after typing.
 - Clicking all should reset department selection.
 - Improve error message shown to user.
 - Search by title should use it's specific query option instead general query params.
+- Could separate the search by Id into a different file but I assume if we want to combine queries.
+- Add tests for components and pages.

 NB: I have set initial page size to 99 to get some cool images.
 This can be changed to 1 in the code.